JakeLin/LoveFinder/README.md

 LoveFinder
 ==========

 Love Finder is an iOS App written in Swift.
 This app is used for an online video training course.
-This app demonstrates how to common UIKit controls such as UILabel, UITextField, UISegmentedControl, UIDatePicker, UISlider, UISwitch, UIButton and UITextView.
+This app demonstrates how to use common UIKit controls such as UILabel, UITextField, UISegmentedControl, UIDatePicker, UISlider, UISwitch, UIButton and UITextView.

 ## Screenshots
 ![LoveFinder](https://raw.githubusercontent.com/JakeLin/LoveFinder/master/Screenshots/1.png)